aws-solutions-library-samples/guidance-for-analytics-observability-on-aws/infra/README.md

 4. The EMR Serverless example

 ## Getting started

+Be sure you are in the `infra` folder.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.